cjpuskar/WBGames/README.md

 ## Date Manipulation
 ## Timeseries Data
 ## Dataframes

+  - For this challenge I needed a time series dataset.
+On the SF data portal I found a dataset called Graffiti_30_Days which lists all reported cases of graffiti in the past 30 days.
+I decided to use this to plot the number of cases reported per day.

   - I loaded the Graffiti_30_Days csv file into Jupyter Notebooks to display some examples of Date Manipulation, Timeseries Data, and Dataframes.